 - If travelling by air, the first thing you need to think about is getting from the Victoria Falls airport to town (a distance of about 22kms).
-Airport transfers to any of the hotels in town is relatively cheap (U\$17 pp) and easily arranged (Enquire here).
+Standard airport transfers to any of the hotels in town are relatively cheap (U\$20 pp) and easily arranged (Enquire here).
 See Tip 4 in the visa section of this guide regarding private transfers. - Car Rental is available and vehicles may be picked up from the airport.
-There are car hire offices just outside the airport terminal. - Taxi There are taxis at the airport for every flight.
+There are car hire offices inside the airport terminal building.
+Car hire is expensive, evaluate whether you will actually need one. - Taxi There are taxis at the airport for every flight.
 Expect to pay about US\$35 to get into town, if you are a good negotiator you can maybe get this down to about \$25.
-The taxi obviously carries at least 4 passengers so if you are in a group it is a good option. - If you haven't arranged a transfer, don't panic there are buses at the airport for every flight.
-You just need to approach one of the drivers or their representatives, however the cost will be the same as if you have pre-arranged it so it makes more sense to organise this before hand.
-Your driver will then be there to greet you with a welcome sign.
-No hassles.
+The taxi obviously carries at least 4 passengers so if you are in a group it is a good option. - There are no airport shuttles per se, so it is important to have made a plan beforehand or rely on the taxis.